 Try the net price calculator in the Financial Aid pages and use the information below to sketch out your MS RMHC program budget.

-If you pursue a Master of Science in Education degree, you will take all of your courses on the WOU campus.
-For on-campus courses, tuition and fees are combined in a per-credit rate, $597 starting fall 2016.
-In addition to those fees, students taking 6 hours or more are assessed a $131.00 health service fee.
+For on-campus courses, tuition and fees are combined in a per-credit resident rate, $657 starting fall 2018.
+In addition to those fees, students taking 6 hours or more are assessed a $139.00 health service fee.

 Find more information about costs on the Financial Aid Department’s pages.